agporto/BioEncoder/README.md

 pip install bioencoder
 ````

 2\.
-Download example dataset from the data repo: [https://zenodo.org/records/10909614/files/BioEncoder-data.zip](https://zenodo.org/records/10909614/files/BioEncoder-data.zip?download=1&preview=1).
-This archive contains the images and configuration files needed for step 3/4, as well as the final model checkpoints and a script to reproduce the results and figures presented in the paper.
-To play around with the interactive figures and the model explorer you can also skip the training / SWA steps.
+Get the [example dataset from the data repo](https://zenodo.org/records/13017212/files/BioEncoder-dataset.zip?download=1) and the config files by [downloading the git repo](https://github.com/agporto/BioEncoder/archive/refs/heads/main.zip), and extract both.

 3\.
 Start interactive session (e.g., in Spyder or VS code) and run the following commands one by one: